pnp/PnP/Scenarios/Provisioning.SiteModifier/readme.md

 ## Custom Action added to host web ##
 We add a custom action to the site settings pop up menu in the host web.
 The custom action calls the LaunchApp javascript function that is provided by the server on the host web.
-Launching an app like this will show the page in a dialogbox and it will allow the dialog box to close itself if needed.
+Launching an add-in like this will show the page in a dialogbox and it will allow the dialog box to close itself if needed.

 ```C#
  UserCustomAction userCustomAction = web.UserCustomActions.Add();